-The response time for a command to be executed, such as a stopbar command shall be 1 second from that the controller pushes the button until the light is switched.
-The acknowledgment from that the stopbar light is switched until this is indicated on the controllers screen shall be 1 second.
+The response time for a command to be executed, such as a stopbar command, shall be 1 second from when the controller pushes the button until the light is switched.
+The acknowledgment from when the stopbar light is switched until the indication on the controllers screen shall be 1 second.